Beach Getaway Guide

 Satara to Kolhapur (110 km, ~1.5-2 hours)

 Good four-lane highway continues.
-This is a good stretch for your first proper food stop.
-Just before Satara, there are several highway dhabas — Suruchi and Hotel Nandanvan are popular with truckers and travellers alike (which tells you the food is decent and cheap).
+This is a solid stretch for your first proper food stop.
+Just before Satara there are several highway dhabas.
+Suruchi and Hotel Nandanvan are popular with truckers and travellers alike, which tells you the food is decent and cheap.
 The vada pav here hits different at 7 AM after a 5 AM start.
-Past Satara, you pass through Karad and then Kolhapur.
-If you want to visit Mahalakshmi Temple in Kolhapur, tell the driver — it adds about 30-45 minutes but it is right off the highway.
-Otherwise, you take the Kolhapur bypass and keep going.
+Past Satara you pass through Karad and then Kolhapur.
+If you want to visit Mahalakshmi Temple in Kolhapur, tell the driver.
+It adds about 30-45 minutes but it is right off the highway.
+Otherwise you take the Kolhapur bypass and keep going.
 Also check out our Pune to Kolhapur cab service if Kolhapur is your main destination.

 Toll: One toll between Satara and Kolhapur (around ₹75-85).